SteveUpton/matplotlib-chernoff-faces/README.md

 plt.show()
 ```

 If you want to change the mapping from Chernoff Face features to columns in your DataFrame, you can edit the mappings in `feature_map` manually.
 Multiple features can be mapped to the same column name.
+If no column is specified for a given feature (ie. the feature key is missing), the feature will default to the middle of the range (0.5).
+If a feature is mapped to a column that does not exist in the DataFrame, a KeyError will be thrown.
 A complete `feature_map` is a dict that looks like this:

 ```python
 {